-If the CSHO discovers that the establishment is either a Voluntary Protection Programs (VPP) site or a consultation SHARP site, exit the site without conducting an inspection.
+If the CSHO discovers that the establishment is either a Voluntary Protection Programs (VPP) site or a On-site Consultation SHARP site, exit the site without conducting an inspection.
 These sites must be deleted from the inspection list.
 See XIII.D.

 If an establishment is a VPP applicant, and a VPP on-site review has been scheduled for within 75 calendar days, programmed inspections will be deferred.
-See XII.B.3.
+See XII.B.4.

 If an establishment is in pre-SHARP status, it may be deferred for up to 18 months.
-See XII.B.4.
+See XII.B.5.